gerelee357/INT-based-IoT-anomaly-detection-with-1D-CNN-model/run_tesbed_network.md

-Certainly!
-Below are the GitHub instructions for the provided setup.
-You can create a README.md file in your GitHub repository and paste the instructions there.
-Users can follow these steps to set up the environment and monitor traffic using Grafana and InfluxDB.

----

 ## Setting Up SDN Environment with INT Monitoring using ONOS, Mininet, InfluxDB, and Grafana

 ### Prerequisites
-- Install Mininet, ONOS, Bazel, Simple_switch (part of BMv2), InfluxDB, Grafana, and Python 3.
+- Install Mininet, ONOS, Bazel, P4 packages, BPF colector and others by using Building_SDN_testbed.md and Install_BCC_and_INT_collector.md

 ### Instructions